UMC-Utrecht-RWE/metadatachecker/README.md

 - First tab is for comparing study variables "VarName" with the variables names resulting from the combination of events/drugs/vaccines/algorithms(NEWCONCEPT)/additional concepts.
 The aim is to check the consistency of the study variables file.
 You need to select and upload the correct files.
 After pressing "Check consistency" button:

-  - If uploaded files are in the expected format, an error message will appear.
-You need to upload teh correct file with expected delimiter and column names.
+  - If uploaded files are not in the expected format, an error message will appear.
+You need to upload the correct file with expected delimiter and column names.
 After uploading the correct file(s), press on the button again.

   - If the files are in correct format, a data table will appear and its final column